nickjj/flask-db/README.md

    bit more generic and portable when it comes to finding your `SQLALCHEMY_DATABASE_URI`.

+3. It also configures Alembic to support auto generating migrations in case you want to use `revision --autogenerate` as a starting point for your migrations (always review them afterwards!).

-3. It creates a `seeds.py` file in the same directory you initialized things to (more on this next).
+4. It creates a `seeds.py` file in the same directory you initialized things to (more on this next).

 ### `seed`